cmitsakopoulos/Paris-Saclay_Notes/Bioinformatics_Tools/SolvingExam22ndOct.md

 - This means that the database is quite large and by extension, the e-values for hits will be higher; or in other words, there is more room for correct alignments to the query sequence.

 - Additionally, Swissprot and NR are databases which require annotation etc to be updated.
-Therefore, the answer is correct partially, as you run your unknown sequence to our homegrown database as you can find ***uncharacterised protein isoforms***. ==This is the correct phrasing==.
+Therefore, the answer is correct partially, as you specifically run your unknown sequence to the homegrown database to find ***uncharacterised protein isoforms***. ==This is the correct phrasing==.

 -